hgn/kernel-magnifier/README.md

 ## Kernel Magnifier

-The Kernel Magnifier helps by recording the complete history of the called functions (ftrace) and then displaying them visually in graph form.
+The Kernel Magnifier helps by recording the complete<sup>$</sup> function call chain of executed kernel functions (ftrace) and then allow to visualize these in an graph form.
 The graph form provides a relatively clear representation of caller/calllee and call chains.
 It also shows which functions are called frequently and which are called less frequently.
 This information is useful for gaining an overview (hot path, slow path).

+<sup>$</sup>: Becuase of the high frequency tracing an overflow can occur and
+is not rare.
+Furthermore there are a lot of functions which are inlined in the build process of the Linux kernel, also these functions are not traceable.
+And last but not least: some functions of the ftrace subsystem are also not traceable for recursive reasons.

 ## Usage